 On-Demand sandboxes will only be provisioned for customers with valid sandbox licenses.
 Depending on your Sugar edition, a certain number of sandboxes may already be included.
 Should you require additional sandboxes, they must be purchased through the orders desk.
 If your subscription includes a sandbox, we do not automatically provision the sandbox instance.
 Please file a support case to have a permanent sandbox created for your instance.

 By default, cron jobs are not set to run on sandbox instances to avoid scenarios where the sandbox instance executes a scheduled job (e.g. inbound email retrieval) that should have been processed by the customer's production instance.

 As a reminder, the file and database storage used by a sandbox is counted towards a customer's overall On-Demand storage limit.

 For critical On-Demand events such as major upgrades and maintenance windows, SugarCRM sends an email alert to all administrative users with a valid email address configured in the On-Demand Sugar instance.
-On-Demand customers running Sugar 7.6 or later can specify additional email addresses for alerts so that your Sugar partner, IT team members, sales managers, etc. may stay abreast of key events without occupying an administrative license in your instance.
+On-Demand customers can specify additional email addresses for alerts so that your Sugar partner, IT team members, sales managers, etc. may stay abreast of key events without occupying an administrative license in your instance.